-Configuring OpenVMS Clusters for Availability 8.10 Availability in an OpenVMS Cluster with Satellites
+Configuring OpenVMS Clusters for Availability 8.9 Availability in an OpenVMS Cluster with Satellites

-This satellite/server configuration in Figure 8-7 has the following components:
+This satellite/server configuration in Figure 8-6 has the following components:

 Part Description 1 Base configuration.
 The base configuration performs server functions for satellites.
 2 Three to 16 OpenVMS server nodes.
 Rationale: At least three nodes are recommended to maintain quorum.
 More than 16 nodes introduces excessive complexity.
-3 FDDI ring between base server nodes and satellites.
-Rationale: The FDDI ring has increased network capacity over Ethernet, which is slower.
-Alternative: Use two Ethernet segments instead of the FDDI ring.
-4 Two Ethernet segments from the FDDI ring to attach each critical satellite with two Ethernet adapters.
+3 Two Ethernet segments between base server nodes and satellites.
+Rationale: Provides high availability.
+4 Two Ethernet segments attached to each critical satellite with two Ethernet adapters.
 Each of these critical satellites has its own system disk.
 Rationale: Having their own boot disks increases the availability of the critical satellites.
 5 For noncritical satellites, place a boot server on the Ethernet segment.
 Rationale: Noncritical satellites do not need their own boot disks.
 6 Limit the satellites to 15 per segment.
 Rationale: More than 15 satellites on a segment may cause I/O congestion.